CutieCity/guide/docs/the-fediverse/migrating-servers.md

 ??? question "FAQ - What about the rows without a CSV link?"

-    If you'd like to download your **posts** and any **media** that you've uploaded to your current account, you may do so by clicking the **"Request your archive"** button, which you'll find below the table pictured in the above screenshot (unless you've already clicked it within the past week).
+    If you'd like to download your **posts** and any **media** that you've uploaded to your current account, you can do so by clicking the **"Request your archive"** button, which you'll find below the table pictured in the above screenshot (unless you've already clicked it within the past week).
     You won't be able to transfer this data to your new account - at least not with any official tools - unless you want to re-post it all manually.
-    :psyduck_sweat: Regardless, it can be nice to have a local copy of your posts and uploads, especially if your current server is shutting down.
+    :psyduck_sweat: Regardless, it can be nice to have a copy of your posts and uploads, especially if your current server is shutting down.

     As for your **followers**, we'll be moving them over to your new account in the [next step]!